azzedine062/azzedine062.github.io/README.md

 # Cloud Compliance Dashboard

-Provides detailed implementation guidance and best practices for each control to help organizations apply them effectively.
+A simple, practical dashboard for managing cloud security compliance.
+Map security frameworks to your cloud infrastructure, track implementation status, and generate audit reports.

 ![Cloud Compliance Dashboard](https://github.com/azzedine062/azzedine062.github.io/blob/main/Cloud%20Security%20Controls%20Mapping.png)

-I've created a simple dashboard that maps security standards and frameworks to specific cloud configurations and resources across cloud platforms like AWS and Azure.
-This tool is designed to bridge the gap between traditional information security controls and modern cloud environments.

-Why?

-Cloud security compliance can feel overwhelming, especially when trying to align traditional standards with constantly evolving cloud services.
-This dashboard is especially helpful for:

-Organizations without a CSPM or CNAPP solution

-Auditors with limited cloud experience

-CISOs and security leads

-Cloud engineers or DevOps teams

-It provides direct, actionable insights on what needs to be configured, monitored, or remediated.

-How?

-Maps each control from standards like ISO/IEC 27002:2022, ISO/IEC 27001:2015, ISO/IEC 27018:2019, and CSA Cloud Controls Matrix v4 to cloud-native resources, configurations, or services that need review.

-Enables users to fill in compliance status, comments, and evidence per control — all in one place.

-Can be used as a living compliance tracker, tailored for real-world cloud infrastructure.

-Use Cases

-Prepare for ISO/IEC 27001 audits with cloud-specific evidence

-Perform cloud security compliance checks

-Track compliance status and fill in auditor-ready comments per control

-Ensure alignment with cloud best practices and documentation

-Open Source

-This project is open source and built to help the security and cloud community bridge the gap between standards and real-world cloud implementations.

-Feel free to use, adapt, or improve it for your own organization, audits, or learning.

-Parts of this project were created with the help of AI tools (e.g., Claude.ai, ChatGPT).
+## What is this?

+I built this dashboard to make cloud compliance less painful.
+It maps security standards like ISO 27001, ISO 27017, ISO 27018, and CSA CCM to actual cloud services and configurations on AWS, Azure, and GCP.

+Instead of reading through hundreds of pages of control requirements, you get practical implementation guides and can track your progress in one place.

+## Why?

+Cloud security compliance can feel overwhelming, especially when traditional standards don't clearly translate to cloud services.
+This tool helps:

+- **Organizations without expensive CSPM/CNAPP tools** - Get started with compliance tracking
+- **Auditors with limited cloud experience** - Understand what controls mean in cloud context
+- **CISOs and security leads** - Track compliance status across frameworks
+- **Cloud engineers and DevOps teams** - Know exactly what needs to be configured

+## What can you do with it?

+- Choose your framework (ISO 27001, ISO 27017, ISO 27018, or CSA CCM v4)
+- See all controls with clear implementation guides
+- Map each control to specific cloud services (AWS, Azure, GCP)
+- Mark status: Implemented, In Progress, Not Implemented, or N/A
+- Add auditor comments and notes for each control
+- Track your overall compliance progress
+- Export everything to Excel or PDF for audits

+## How it works

+1. Pick your security framework from the home page
+2. Browse through all controls with detailed implementation guidance
+3. Click on cloud provider tabs to see specific service mappings
+4. Update the compliance status for each control
+5. Add notes about implementation details or evidence
+6. Export your compliance report when you need it

+All your progress is saved locally in your browser - no backend needed, no data leaves your machine.

+## Frameworks included

+- **ISO/IEC 27002:2022** - 93 information security controls
+- **ISO/IEC 27017:2015** - Cloud security controls
+- **ISO/IEC 27018:2019** - PII protection in public clouds (GDPR aligned)
+- **CSA Cloud Controls Matrix v4** - 197 controls across 17 domains

+## Technical stuff

+Built with plain HTML, CSS, and JavaScript.
+No frameworks, no build steps, no backend.
+Just open it in a browser and it works.

+Your data stays in your browser's local storage.
+Nothing is sent to any server.

+## Use it for

+- Preparing for ISO 27001 audits with cloud evidence
+- Gap assessments and compliance checks
+- Creating audit-ready documentation
+- Learning how security controls apply to cloud
+- Training teams on cloud security requirements

+## Open Source

+This project is open source.
+Use it, fork it, adapt it for your needs.
+If it helps you with compliance or audits, that's the whole point.

+Built with help from AI tools (Claude.ai, ChatGPT) to speed up the control mapping and implementation guides.

+---

+**License:** Feel free to use this for your organization, modify it, or share it with others who might find it helpful.